June News

 128 A piece of sugar craft / paste. (not a cake)

-PHOTOGRAPHY Photographs may be mounted on card (max. size of photo 7” x 5”.
-Maximum with card mount 8” x6”) Photographs may be attached to display board.
+Photographs may be mounted on card (max. size of photo 7” x 5”.
+Maximum with card mount 8” x 6”) Photographs may be attached to display board.

 FLORAL ART

-141 “Abundance” - An exhibit using Dried and Fresh material with Natural material and No Accessories.
+141 “Outstanding” - An exhibit using Dried and Fresh material with Natural material and No Accessories.
 Space 18"/45cm by 18”/45cm- ht unlimited

 DOMESTIC SCIENCE